davidemily/davidemily.github.io/_posts/2019-05-04-learning-my-way-around-visual-studio-code.md

 having no reason to remove my hands from the keyboard, something I haven't experienced since I became good at using Vim shortcuts.
 I definitely plan on continuing to use VSCode on my personal laptop and for my projects I do in my free time (I'm currently typing this in VSCode).

 If you're interested in learning some VSCode shortcuts, or just want a handy to use guide, please follow this [link](https://github.com/davidemily/VSCodeShortcuts).
+Click [here](https://code.visualstudio.com/) if you're interested in downloading [VSCODE](https://code.visualstudio.com/) and [here](https://github.com/Microsoft/vscode) if you're interested in looking at the associated [GitHub](https://www.github.com) page.